-Iranian soccer fan 'Blue Girl' dies after self-immolation
+Iranian soccer fan 'Blue Girl' dies after setting herself on fire

 DUBAI (Reuters) - A female Iranian soccer fan who set herself on fire last week after being arrested for sneaking into a stadium dressed as a man has died from her injuries, causing widespread outrage.

-The semi-official Shafaqna news agency said the woman - dubbed “Blue Girl” online for her favourite team Esteghlal’s colours - died at hospital on Monday after her self-immolation outside a court due to fears she might be jailed for six months.
+The semi-official Shafaqna news agency said the woman - dubbed “Blue Girl” online for her favorite team Esteghlal’s colors - died at hospital on Monday after her self-immolation outside a court where she feared being jailed for six months.

-While foreign women have been allowed limited access to matches, Iranian women have been banned from stadiums when men’s teams are playing since just after the 1979 Islamic revolution.
+Iranian women have been banned from stadiums when men’s teams are playing since just after the 1979 Islamic revolution, though foreign women have been allowed limited access.

-Rights groups and many on social media bemoaned the fate of Khodayari, who was about 30.

-“What happened to Sahar Khodayari is heartbreaking,” Philip Luther, Amnesty International’s Middle East research and advocacy director, said in a statement.
+“What happened to Sahar Khodayari is heartbreaking,” Philip Luther, Amnesty International’s Middle East research and advocacy director, said in a statement among many expressions of dismay over the fate of Khodayari, who was about 30-years-old.

 “Her only ‘crime’ was being a woman in a country where women face discrimination that is entrenched in law and plays out in the most horrific ways imaginable in every area of their lives, even sports,” Luther said .

-Soccer’s governing body FIFA, which has been pressuring Iran over the ban, had no immediate comment on the case.
+Soccer’s governing body FIFA, which has been pressuring Iran over the ban, regretted the “tragedy” of Khodayari’s death.

+“FIFA convey our condolences to the family and friends of Sahar and reiterate our calls on the Iranian authorities to ensure the freedom and safety of any women engaged in this legitimate fight to end the stadium ban for women in Iran,” it added in a statement.

 Italian club Roma spoke up in solidarity with Khodayari.